-The sowing lists and trial design will be specified by the Field Trials Manager and RL Data Team; NL2 varieties and controls will be grown.
+Sowing lists and trial design will be specified by the Field Trials Manager and RL Data Team.
 Randomisations will usually be incomplete block, neighbour-restricted designs.
 It is important that any change to the drilling layout is discussed and agreed with the Field Trials Manager beforehand.